bhushan1499/Autoencoders/README.md

 *Dimensionality Reduction

-*visualizing higher dimensional data in lower dimension space
+*visualizing higher dimensional data in lower dimensional space

 *Reducing noise from the data